Ynpact/ynpact-serverless-plugin-foreach/README.md

 # Serverless plugin foreach
-This plugin, devolped by [Ynpact](https://www.ynpact.com), provide 2 operators for use in the serverless framework template.
-Those mimic the Terraform / Open Tofy count or foreach operators.
+This plugin, devolped by [Ynpact](https://www.ynpact.com), provide 3 operators for use in the serverless framework template.
+Those mimic the Terraform / Open Tofy count, foreach and ternary operators.
 [See our blog post](https://www.ynpact.com/serverless-plugin-en/)

 The **repeat** operator allows to repeat n time a yaml block.
 In this templated block you can use {{i}} anywhere and it will be replaced by the repeat-index.

 The **foreach** operator allows you to repeat a yaml block, iterating on a list of string map.
 In the templated block, you can use {{i}} and {{i.\<key\>}} and it will be replaced repectively by the index and the value of the string at this key of the map.

+The **ternary** operator mimic the ternary if/else operation.

 ## Setup
 ```npm install @ynpact/serverless-plugin-foreach --save-dev```